By Jack Bulko, AutoAid

 If it’s not covered or if you need any additional assistance, ask us about our interest-free financing program for auto repair and battery, or tire replacement $299 and over.

-As a AAA Approved Auto Repair and Customer Service Award winner, AutoAid provides the highest quality auto repair, truck repair and smog check services in the greater Los Angeles area and has since 1979.
+As a AAA Approved Auto Repair and Customer Service Award winner, AutoAid provides the highest quality auto repair, truck repair in the greater Los Angeles area and has since 1979.
 We specialize in repairing and maintaining Domestic, Asian and European automobiles, trucks, SUV’s, Hybrid vehicles and love helping our customers “get back on the road again.”

 You can see reviews about us on Google, Yelp! and our website.
 Visit our website to find out about additional services and special deals as well.
 You can also make an appointment there or by calling 818-305-6632.
 Come join the AutoAid family.